 No, unless it is a closed schemes.
 These includes medical aid schemes such as Profmed, which only covers graduated professionals such as lawyers, doctors, etc.

 A medical aid scheme is rated by Global Credit Rating (GCR), an independent company that rates schemes on their claims paying ability.
 These companies are then given a rating.
 These ratings range from BBB-, which is the lowest rating to AA, which is the highest rating.

 Please see the list below of what the schemes are currently rated as:

-Unfortunately you are entitled to be a member of only one medical aid scheme.
+No, you can only be a member of one medical aid scheme at a time.

 Yes, it is possible.
 Please note that all medical aid schemes need to be notified a calendar month in advance.